stupied4ever/twitter-experiment/README.md

  ```
  cp config/env.sample .env
  ```

+ - Edit .env with your own keys

+The Script saves Twitter data on [MongoDB][mongodb] so you need to configure it.

  - Copy mongoid.sample to mongoid.yml

  ```
  cp config/mongoid.sample mongoid.yml
  ```

- - Edit .env with your own keys
+ - Edit your config/mongoid.yml with your mongo variables.

 ----